cchitsiang/awesome-stars/topics.md

 ## chatbot

+- [iOfficeAI/AionUi](https://github.com/iOfficeAI/AionUi) - Free, local, open-source GUI app for Gemini CLI — Enhance Chat Experience, Multi-tasking, Code Diff View, File & Project Management, and more | 🌟 Star if you like it!
 - [coze-dev/coze-studio](https://github.com/coze-dev/coze-studio) - An AI agent development platform with all-in-one visual tools, simplifying agent creation, debugging, and deployment like never before.
 Coze your way to AI Agent creation.
 - [simstudioai/sim](https://github.com/simstudioai/sim) - Sim is an open-source AI agent workflow builder.
-Sim Studio's interface is a lightweight, intuitive way to quickly build and deploy LLMs that connect with your favorite tools.
+Sim's interface is a lightweight, intuitive way to rapidly build and deploy LLMs that connect with your favorite tools.
 - [bragai/bRAG-langchain](https://github.com/bragai/bRAG-langchain) - Everything you need to know to build your own RAG application
 - [CherryHQ/cherry-studio](https://github.com/CherryHQ/cherry-studio) - 🍒 Cherry Studio is a desktop client that supports for multiple LLM providers.
 - [awslabs/agent-squad](https://github.com/awslabs/agent-squad) - Flexible and powerful framework for managing multiple AI agents and handling complex conversations